 Category Section-in- Charge Date Remarks Application for permission to form a student organization Student Affairs Anytime Please attach the constitution and list of members.
-Application for permission to Section By the end of March
+Application for permission to continue student organization Section By the end of March

 10. Use of Ohashi Campus Facilities